 We periodically review our accounting policies, estimates and assumptions and make adjustments when facts and circumstances dictate.
 Refer to our Annual Report on Form 10-K for the fiscal year ended September 27, 2019 filed with the SEC on December 20, 2019 and Note 1 "Summary of Significant Accounting Policies" of the notes to the condensed consolidated financial statements of this report for further details.
 Our critical accounting policies that are affected by accounting estimates include revenue recognition, impairment of investments, assessment of recoverability of goodwill and intangible assets, valuation of derivative instruments, valuation of warranty obligations, and taxes on earnings.
 Such accounting policies require us to use judgments, often as a result of the need to make estimates and assumptions regarding matters that are inherently uncertain, and actual results could differ materially from these estimates.
-There have been no material changes to our critical accounting policies, estimates and assumptions or the judgments affecting the application of those estimates and assumptions since the filing of our Annual Report on Form 10-K for year ended September 27, 2019, except for the adoption of Accounting Standards Update No. 2016-02, Leases ("Topic 842"), referred to as ASC 842, effective September 28, 2019.
+There have been no material changes to our critical accounting policies, estimates and assumptions or the judgments affecting the application of those estimates and assumptions since the filing of our Annual Report on Form 10-K for year ended September 27, 2019, except for the adoption of Accounting Standards Update ("ASU") 2016-02, Leases ("Topic 842"), referred to as ASC 842, effective September 28, 2019, and the adoptions of ASU 2017-04, Intangibles - Goodwill and Other, which simplifies the test for goodwill impairment, effective April 4, 2020.